No Country For Old Men(2008)

-This, the Coen's first work from a non-original story, is a darkly comic, violent western/thriller that follows a hunter (Brolin) who discovers dead bodies, a stash of heroin and $2 million in cash on the Rio Grande.
+In a filmic match made in heaven, the mighty Coen brothers adapt lyrical novelist Cormac McCarthy's No Country For Old Men.
+This multi award-winning western/suspenser (including Best Film at the 2008 Academy Awards) is the Coen's first work from a non-original story.
+The darkly comic story follows a hunter (Josh Brolin) who discovers dead bodies, a stash of heroin and $2 million in cash on the Rio Grande.

 The storytelling isn't exactly enthralling, but terrific performances and brutal tension bring out the best in this Coen Brother's thriller-western.
 The script is intelligently written, and the way the film is directed emits gut-wrenching anxiety.

 This is a fascinating set of story lines but you're better off reading the book if you can't understand the movie.
 The Coen brothers have taken four significant shortcuts that are like stutters, stumbles, or myoclonic jerks (the Coens are so expert they can literally sleepwalk the production of a movie) in...
 More the flow of the film.
 For example, how does the killer find the killer sent to kill him - if you want to know then read the book.Hide